Regulation A1: Visa and Immigration

 i.
 Compulsory classes and/or supervisory meetings;

 v.
-Face-to-face meeting with staff from Student and Academic Services, personal tutors, supervisors, Heads of School or their nominee.
+Face-to-face meeting with staff from the Immigration Compliance team, personal tutors, supervisors, Heads of School / Institute or their nominee.
 You will be told in advance when these meeting will take place;

 (This is not a complete list.
 You must attend all learning, teaching and administrative events for your programme.
 Travelling distance is not an acceptable reason for failing to engage with your studies, see 2.2 above);

 (c) the University finds, or the University is informed by the UK Home Office, that you have breached your immigration conditions.
 For example, working more than the number of permitted hours per week as set out by your visa;